 3. Provide any additional information about your business that you think will help foster a better connection with your customers.
 As stats suggest, people with an emotional relationship with a brand recommend them at a rate of 71% compared with the average rate of 45%.

 4. Use Tracking

-Track your results and pay close attention to what sells well on FB Marketplace.
+Track your results using Facebook analytics tools and pay close attention to what sells well on FB Marketplace.

 You’ll find that some items sell well on your website or inside your Shopify store and then they don’t pan out well on Facebook.

 Do some upfront research by visiting categories and taking note of what’s already listed as best sellers.

 Visit other business pages and pay attention to what top sellers are already doing to maximize their selling results.

 You’ll find that your own listings and ads should perform well out of the gate if you do this type of research first.